kiewic/PowerBI-WaffleChart/Visual/Locale.md

 zh-CN | 中国 (Chinese-Simplified) zh-TW | 中國 (Chinese-Tranditional)

-#Localizing the property pane in Custom Visuals
+#Localizing the property pane for custom visuals

-The different property pane fields you entered in your capabilities can now be localized to provide a more integrated and coherent experience, making your custom visual behave like any other PowerBI core visual.
+The fields in the property pane (that are defined in the capabilities) can be localized to provide a more integrated and coherent experience, making your custom visual behave like any other PowerBI core visual.

-For example a non-localized custom visual created by using the 'pbiviz new' command, will show the following fields in the property pane:
+For example, a non-localized custom visual created by using the 'pbiviz new' command, will show the following fields in the property pane:

 ![not Localized Property Pane](../images/notLocalizedPropertyPane.png)